 Make sure to cut off the excess length from each strip of dough and fold it over or up depending on the look you are going for :)

 Now, all there is left to do is to bake it.
 Finally!

 Now, what should we do with it?
 Or we wanted to eat it.
 That's right :)

 There you have it.
 A perfectly delicious Whole Wheat Vegan Apple Pie!

 Vegan Whole Wheat Apple Pie

 1.)
 Make sure your apples completely fill the pie plate and almost form a small mound.
 When the apples are cooking they will sink a bit.2.)
-If you don't want to make a lattice crust you can simple place another rolled out disk to fit a 9 inch pie form and place it on top of the apples.
+If you don't want to make a lattice crust you can simply place another rolled-out disk to fit a 9-inch pie form and place it on top of the apples.
 Be sure to cut slits into the pie crust for steam vents.3.)
 Whole cane sugar can be substituted with white sugar.
-Use 2/3 of a cup of white sugar then.4.)
-Whole Wheat Flour can easily be substituted with all purpose flour, spelt flour, or your favorite gluten-free flour mix.
+Use ⅔ of a cup of white sugar then.4.)
+Whole Wheat Flour can easily be substituted with all-purpose flour, spelt flour, or your favorite gluten-free flour mix.

 If you haven't made the Whole Wheat Pie Crust yet be sure to do that first!

 Looking for some other Holiday recipes to make?
 Some of these might tickle your fancy ;)